Barrington, Rhode Island: Education

-Barrington Public Schools consists of four elementary schools, a middle school, and a high school.
-Barrington High School, Barrington Middle School, and Nayatt Elementary are National Blue Ribbon Schools, and the high school was ranked number 189 in the United States in a 2019 analysis by Newsweek.
-Money Magazine praised the Barrington school system in 2005, naming it as the sixth best place to live in the United States.
+Public schools

+Barrington Public Schools consists of four elementary schools (Sowams School, Primrose Hill School, Nayatt School, and Hampden Meadows School), Barrington Middle School, and Barrington High School.

+Private schools

 Private schools in Barrington include Barrington Christian Academy, St. Luke's, and St. Andrew's School.

 Two Christian colleges occupied the Belton Court estate throughout the 20th and early 21st century.
 Barrington College was founded in 1900 and merged with Gordon College in 1985.

 Barrington Public Library

-The town of Barrington established a library in 1806 when the pastor of the Barrington Congregational Church served as a librarian to the Barrington Library Society.
-After 20 years of the members paying a $1 fee, the town of Barrington decided to help build up the library, stating in 1880 the library grew with books, and materials.
-In 1984 the library changed locations to next door, where it is currently still resident.
-Since then, the library has added a children's room, space for meetings, and renovations to keep up with technology and patrons' needs.
+Barrington established a library in 1806 when the pastor of the Barrington Congregational Church served as a librarian to the Barrington Library Society.
+After 20 years of the members paying a $1 fee, the town decided to help build up the library; starting in 1880 the library grew with books and materials.
+In 1984 the library moved next door.
+Since then, it has added a children's room, space for meetings, and renovations to keep up with technology and patrons' needs.